nikdo/lessons-learned/react.md

 [Redux and Relay are exclusive](https://github.com/rackt/redux/issues/1036)

-Redux is currently the winner from all Flux implementations.
+Redux is the winner from all Flux implementations.
 - most popular, mentioned as winner in many discussions
 - works with react-router - same contributors
 - isomorphic in mind